mishnit/mishnit.github.io/Engg-Manager-README.md

 Note: 'You' in this document is my direct/indirect reportee.

 # TL;DR:
 My name is Nitin Mishra.
 I am currently working as Engineering Manager in phonepe.
-I am leading my *TEAM* to build great *TECHNOLOGY* products end to end using effective processes and promoting *TALENT* of team members through their career (3Ts).
+I am leading a group of talented *people* to build great *product* end to end using effective *processes* (3Ps).
 One of my top priorities is to ensure you stay motivated and stay challenged.
 My goal is to work with you to find the right amount of stretch so you don't get bored and you don't get too stressed.
 You would have freedom and responsibilty at the same time.
 I would keep Transparency, Effective Communication and expectations setting back and forth at the highest priority.
 I love to code in python and Golang :)

 # My Background
 Hi!
 My name is Nitin Mishra.
 I am a technology enthusiast with business acumen, a wisdom seeker, influencer, author and TEDx speaker.
 I’m an engineer turned manager and have worked with a lot of early/late stage startups and MNCs for last 10 years.
 I have been leading a strong squad which built habit-forming, end to end tech products with great customer experience at scale.
 This gives me the unique experience of learning what works and what doesn’t at both ends of the scale spectrum.
 I have a passion for using technology to build products that solve real world problems.
 What I am most passionate though is managing engineers and building great high performing but empathetic teams.
 I spend most of my weekends learning new stuff on medium, reddit, dzone, github, slack, firstround, infoQ and highscalability.